MostafaSayedAhmed/Alarm_RTC_System/README.md

   <li> Allow user to set time for which buzzer is on </li>
   <li> Allow user to cancel alarm or timer set  </li>
   <li> Enable intergrating this project with other project to perform smart phone like tasks </li>
+  <li> Provide PCB design to ease implementing this project in real life rather than just simulation </li>
 </ul>